delton137/delton137.github.io/_drafts/loneliness.md

 How long does it take to get close with someone?
 It really depends on the person!
 However, typically it takes

-# Loneliness mediation methods

 ## Directed mindfulness: repeat this mantra

-* Place yourself in public places -- this advice is repeated all over the interwebs.
+Place yourself in public places -- this advice is repeated all over the interwebs.
 It sounds like advice by someone who has no experience with loneliness.
 There are common failure modes to this advice which completely backfire.
 The biggest for me had to do with public displays of affection (PDAs).
 PDAs, in my experience, can exacerbate loneliness, which is why if you are in a relationship you may not want think twice about PDAs.
 Nobody likes to be reminded of what you don't have.
 Furthermore, the cultural atmosphere of the environment can also ex

 The second failure mode is that differences can become more apparent when someone emerses themselves in broader society.
 This is worsened by the fact that most cities in the United States are now multicultural.
 While it is great that vastly different cultures can live side by side today (as opposed to the historical norm of constantly fighting each other), an unfortunate side effect of this is that during mindfulness you will notice how different many people are from you.
 This excacerbates feelings of loneliness and social disconnection.
 That's why its important to nudge the awareness-enhancing effect of mindfulness so that you become more aware of similarities, rather than differences.
 The important point here is to acknowledge the differences.
 Refusal acknowledge differences currently leads to a lot of weird pathologies in our public discourse, including political correctness.